-Scooping out the litter box probably doesn’t top anyone’s list of favorite activities.
+Cleaning the cat’s litter box probably doesn’t top anyone’s list of favorite activities.
 However, regular checks into your cat’s bathroom habits can tell you a lot about their day-to-day health.
-Changes like bloody stools give you a heads-up that something’s wrong.
+Disposing used cat litter gives you a heads-up to changes in your pet — changes like bloody stools that indicate something’s wrong.
 And while blood is alarming, you may not need to rush Kitty to the vet.

 You may see two kinds of blood in your cat’s stool.
 And knowing which you’re dealing with matters.
 They tell you where the problem comes from:

 - Bright red blood: Fresh blood is easy to recognize.
 It also localizes a potential issue to the lower gastrointestinal (GI) tract: the colon or rectum.
 Such blood gets referred to as hematochezia.

 - Dark, tarry stool: Almost-black goo coating your cat’s stool doesn’t scream “blood,” but it tells you something’s changed.
 This results from digested blood, and it means you’re dealing with the upper GI tract: the stomach or small intestine.
 This blood is known as melena.

 Cats can develop bloody stools for a variety of reasons.
 Paying attention to the litter box will help you determine whether the problem’s mild or severe.
 So, while your cat may wonder why you’re studying their poop, you’re doing them a big favor.

 When you see a few drops of fresh blood, make sure to check your cat’s hind end first.
 The blood may not be coming from their GI tract after all.
 You may find trauma or abscesses around the rectum instead.
 These will require veterinary attention.

 If the kitty bum checks out, but you’re noting red on your cat’s stool, it’s time to consider potential issues in the lower end of the GI tract.
 These include:

 - Megacolon (a condition many cats are prone to)